utterworks/fast-bert/README.md

 ## Usage

+## Text Classification

 ### 1. Create a DataBunch object

-The databunch object takes training, validation and test csv files and converts the data into internal representation for BERT, RoBERTa or XLNet.
+The databunch object takes training, validation and test csv files and converts the data into internal representation for BERT, RoBERTa, DistilBERT or XLNet.
 The object also instantiates the correct data-loaders based on device profile and batch_size and max_sequence_length.

 ```python